KDE/documentation-develop-kde-org/content/docs/plasma/kwin/_index.md

 `.ui` widgets are most easily edited with the Qt Designer application.

-The object name of each UI element which provides the setting for a configuration value must be `kcfg_keyName`, where `keyName` is the value of the  `name` attribute for the corresponding entry in the xml flie.
+The object name of each UI element which provides the setting for a configuration value must be `kcfg_keyName`, where `keyName` is the value of the  `name` attribute for the corresponding entry in the xml file.

 The configuration menu is then accessible through the configuration button in the KWin script KCM.
 Note that users on Plasma versions <5.23 will have to take [additional steps after installation](https://bugs.kde.org/show_bug.cgi?id=444378#c10) to be able to access the configuration menu.